-No throttling, no blocks and no censorship: the best streaming VPNs give you the perfect uninterrupted viewing experience.
+No throttling, no blocks and no censorship: the best streaming VPN services give you the perfect uninterrupted viewing experience.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

 Read More Information on the Top 5 Best VPN Services for Streaming

 How We Picked the Best VPN for Streaming

 Our top VPN picks for streaming have been tested as working smoothly with Netflix, BBC iPlayer, Hulu and other popular services while also protecting your privacy online.

 The best providers deliver extremely fast performance on their most popular servers (US, UK and Australia) and offer advanced privacy features such as DNS and IPv6 leak protection.
 We also check out all the custom apps to ensure a smooth, user-friendly experience across all platforms.

 We constantly test all the VPNs for streaming on our site to keep our reviews and recommendations as current as possible.
 Our daily speed tests mean we can analyze each VPN’s performance to make sure buffering won’t be an issue, and we even check out the customer service so you can be sure your problems will be solved quickly and efficiently.

 For the smoothest streaming experience while using a VPN, you ideally want to select a server that’s optimized for video.
 If your VPN provider doesn’t offer this, then the next best option is to choose the closest server to your physical location, as this will give you the quickest speeds.
 Our speed test results will give you an unbiased view on which servers offer the best performance.